f18m/light-media-center/docs/INSTALL.md

 service lighttpd restart
 ```

-# then create the symlink in the right place:
+Then create the required symlinks in the right place:

 ```
 cd /var/www/html